There is a lot to do in marketing

 Most importantly, if demand gen isn’t in their top 2 things to upgrade, if they don’t tell you that off the bat — you don’t have a demand gen focused VP of Marketing.
 For 90% of you, you have the wrong candidate before $20m ARR or so, at minimum.

-To help your candidates here though, make sure you’ve share enough data on how your funnel works today.
+To help your candidates here though, make sure you’ve shared enough data on how your funnel works today.
 If you haven’t, they may not have enough information to make the right educated guess.
+Tell them how it all works together, where you are getting pipeline, and how it all flows.
+Too many CEOs don’t share this.

 3. How have you worked with the sales team in the past?
 Another catch-call question to learn if the candidate really has supported sales for real.
 In most SaaS companies, marketing’s job at the end of the day is to help sales close more.
 How have they done this?
 Were they close to the VP of Sales?
 What issues and bumps did they have together?
 How do you think sales and marketing should work together?